-Collections stewardship and policies From policy to procedures:
+Collections stewardship and policies

+From policy to procedures: designing, constructing and documenting a complete herbarium procedure manual

-Erika M. Gardner\ Rusty Russell
+Erika M. Gardner 1 Rusty Russell1

-Smithsonian Institution, National Museum of Natural History, Department of Botany.
-10th and Constitution Ave NW, Washington D.C., USA eardnere@si.edu ABSTRACT.
+- Smithsonian Institution, National Museum of Natural History, Department of Botany.
+10th and Constitution Ave NW, Washington D.C., USA - gardnere@si.edu

+ABSTRACT.
 A manual that assembles standard operating procedures is an extremely valuable tool for supporting day-to-day functions of a collection.
 The contents of such a manual describe every procedure that is specific to an individual collection.
 Procedures implement collections policies which are, therefore, a pre-requisite for the development and documentation of procedures.
 At the United States National Herbarium, we've begun redrafting our Herbarium Procedures Manual to support a modified Smithsonian collections policy (SD-600) and the National Museum of Natural History's most recent version of a Collection Management Policy (CMP).
 In this latest iteration of a procedures manual, we have returned to the design phase, drawing on traditional management analysis tools in order to construct an outline into which we can plug existing and newly developed procedures.
 At each stage of the effort, internal staff and external advisors are playing key roles in outlining and writing draft procedures, developing and testing workflows, editing new and existing documentation, and finally stitching together the manual.
 A manual is not static.
 It must be flexible to change as collections policies inevitably change.
 Additionally, a procedures manual conveys a consistent message, assists in the training of new staff, and contributes to time-saving and cost-effectiveness.